Goodrich Transportation Company

-Goodrich Transit Line or Goodrich Steamship Line or Goodrich Transportation Company or Goodrich Transit Company was a passenger steamship line operating in the Great Lakes region, principally in Lake Michigan in the 19th and early 20th century.
+'Goodrich Transit Line or Goodrich Steamship Line or Goodrich Transportation Company or Goodrich Transit Company was a passenger steamship line operating in the Great Lakes region, principally in Lake Michigan in the 19th and early 20th century.

 History

-The line was founded in 1868 by Albert Edgar Goodrich (born ca. 1825-1826, Buffalo, New York — 1885).
+The line was founded in 1868 by Albert Edgar Goodrich (born c.
+1825–1826, Buffalo, New York — 1885).

 Goodrich merged in April 1868 with the Engelmann line, run by Nathan and Michael Engelmann.

+What has become The Burger Boat Company, operating as "Rand & Burger Shipyard" and then "Burger & Burger Shipyard" built many steamship ferries for Goodrich (some are pictured below): the 205' S/S Menominee in 1872, the 165' S/S Depere in 1873, the 205' S/S Chicago in 1874, the 180' S/S City of Ludington in 1880, the 203' S/S City of Racine in 1889, the 201' S/S Indiana in 1890 for Goodrich.

 The line leased the S.S.
-Christopher Columbus in 1899 and operated it Chicago-Milwaukee excursion service for more than 30 years.
+Christopher Columbus in 1899 and operated it in Chicago-Milwaukee excursion service for more than 30 years.
 Many other ships were operated including the Menominee, Muskegon, Chicago, and Milwaukee (many of the ships were named after cities serviced).

 Goodrich was involved in controversy.
 More than one Goodrich vessel was lost due to shipwreck.
 The SS Alpena was lost in October 1880 en route from Grand Haven, Michigan to Chicago, Illinois, and a subsequent investigation took the company to task for poor equipment condition and poorly trained crew.